Podde1/A-quantitative-model-for-human-neurovascular-coupling-with-translated-mechanisms-from-animals/README.md

 GenerateModels.m - is called by SetUp.m and is the file that generates the executable model files and store the executable model files "mex and sim files/".

-PlotArticleFigures.m - plots all model estimation figures from the manusscript (Figure 3,5,6,7,S2,S4).
+PlotArticleFigures.m - plots all model estimation figures from the article (Figure 3,5,6,7,S2,S4).

-OptDATASTUDY - ESS Optimization sctipt for each data set.
+OptDATASTUDY - ESS Optimization script for each data set.

 MCMC_DATASTUDY - Rampart algorithm for each data set.

 Costfunctions/ - Model evaluation function for Chi2 to every data set.

 Datamatrixes/ - Contain files with raw data from each study.
-Not froamted in the right way to be directly used.
+Not formatted in the right way to be directly used.

 functions/ - functions used by various scripts.
-Needs to be on path. functions/optsetupfunction - loads best objectivefunction,  datastructure, simulation constants, end time for stimulation and parameters for each study by user input [1-Drew, 2-Uhlirova, 3-Desjardins, 4-Shmuel, 5-Huber, 6-DrewTimeVariant].
+Needs to be on path. functions/optsetupfunction - loads best objective function,  data structure, simulation constants, end time for stimulation and parameters for each study by user input [1-Drew, 2-Uhlirova, 3-Desjardins, 4-Shmuel, 5-Huber, 6-DrewTimeVariant].

 GenerateData/ - functions that create data field structure (Data) containing the experimental data to each data set/study from the raw data in /Datamatrixes